-Think about it.
-Every time someone calls your name, you write it down, fill out a form, or send an email, you’re identifying with this name.
-In essence, you’re putting out a subtle impression of yourself and attracting similar energy through your chosen name.
+Every time someone calls out your name, you write it down, fill out a form, or send an email, you’re identifying with this name.
+In essence, you’re expressing a subtle impression of yourself into the world, and attracting similar energy back, through your chosen name.

 The name you use the most reveals a lot about you and what you’re communicating with others.
 For example, your common name may reveal:

 - how you connect, interact, and communicate with others